andrewrazaly/KitchenAI.web/README.md

 **Built with ❤️ by the KitchenAI Team**

-*Making cooking smarter, one meal at a time.*
+*Making cooking smarter, one meal at a time.* # KitchenAI.web